 Processor IP is an integral part of a System-On-Chip (SOC) system.
 Xilinx provides a variety of processor IP cores that can quickly and easily be integrated into a system using XPS.

-This lab builds from Lab1 and assumes that the user has completed Lab1.
-A basic understanding of the EDK should have been gained from Lab1.
+This module builds from Module 1 and assumes that the user has completed Module 1.
+A basic understanding of the EDK tools should have been gained from Module 1.

 Setup